harshvir671/Chest-X-Ray-Pneumonia-Detector/README.md

 ## 📄 Research Paper

-This project is accompanied by a formal research report:
+This project is accompanied by a formal comparative research report:
 📎 **[Comparative Analysis of SVM, CNN, and XGBoost for Binary and Multiclass Classification](./Comparative_Analysis_of_SVM_CNN_and_XGBoost_for_Binary_and_Multiclass_Classification.pdf)**

-The paper covers the full methodology, dataset analysis, experimental results, and comparative evaluation of SVM, CNN, and hybrid CNN + XGBoost models.
+The paper benchmarks traditional ML (SVM, XGBoost) against deep learning (CNN) and hybrid approaches, providing the theoretical and experimental basis for the final model selection.

 ---